CoF-Industry-Agency Partnerships Working Together to Conduct and Apply Research

 The Hardwood Silviculture Cooperative is a research and technology transfer program on the ecology, reforestation, and stand management of Northwest hardwood species, especially red alder.

-Director: Glenn Ahrens, Forestry Extension Agent, Clackamas County Extension; Instructor, Forest Ecosystems & Society
+Director: Dr. Glenn Ahrens, Forestry Extension Agent, Clackamas County Extension; Instructor, Forest Ecosystems & Society

 The Northwest Tree Improvement Cooperative oversees cooperative breeding of Douglas-fir, western hemlock and other species of the coastal forests of the Pacific Northwest.
 Guidance for technical aspects of implementing these tree improvement programs is provided.
 Test data and is stored, analyzed and interpreted to provide expertise and training in tree breeding.